TheJanusStream/bevy_symbios_avatar/README.md

 ## The record editor

-A panel holding every axis an `AvatarRecord` can carry — about forty of them, across archetype, skin, eyes, face, hair, outfit, name, seed and the per-category locks a re-roll honours.
+A panel holding every axis an `AvatarRecord` can carry — over a hundred of them, across archetype, composites, skin, eyes, face, five hair regions, outfit, name, seed and the per-category locks a re-roll honours.
 Drag one and the body follows.
+A test pins the exact count, so an axis added to the record cannot quietly miss the panel.

 It is not a debug panel, and two rules are what keep it from becoming one.